awsteiner/o2scl/doc/o2scl/sphinx/yanic.rst

     h_include <file (including quotes or angle brackets)>

+  Many include files can be specified with many include statements and all of them will be included at the top of the generated .h files.

 - Include statement for C++ source code::

     cpp_include <file (including quotes or angle brackets)>

+  Many include files can be specified with many include statements and all of them will be included at the top of the generated .cpp files.
+At least one is required to find the generated .h file.

 - Namespaces to use in C++ source code::

     cpp_using <namespace>